Trump allies Flynn, Miller, Eastman, others subpoenaed by Jan 6 committee | Politics

 The Democratic-led House of Representatives Select Committee wants those subpoenaed to sit for depositions scheduled for between Nov.
 30 and Dec.
 13. The panel has now issued 25 subpoenas and received testimony from more than 150 witnesses.
 More subpoenas are expected as soon as this week.

-HUNDREDS OF ARRESTS Miller declined comment.
+HUNDREDS OF ARRESTS Miller declined to comment.
+Kerik issued a statement accusing the committee of deciding to "publicly defame" him and demanded that it retract its press release.
 The other Trump associates could not immediately be reached for comment or did not respond.

 Four people died the day of the assault, and one Capitol police officer died the next day of injuries sustained while defending Congress.
 Hundreds of police were injured during the multi-hour onslaught, and four officers have since taken their own lives.
 The Select Committee was created by House Democrats against the wishes of most Republicans.
 Two of its nine members - Representatives Liz Cheney and Adam Kinzinger - are Republicans who joined House Democrats in voting to impeach Trump in January on a charge of inciting the Jan.
 6 attack in a fiery speech to supporters earlier that day.